 Errors (ok==nil) are only reported when "main" webpage request failed.
 If a request to a related resource failed then no error is reported by splash:go.
-To detect and handle such errors (e.g. broken image/js/css links, ajax requests failed to load) use splash:har.
+To detect and handle such errors (e.g. broken image/js/css links, ajax requests failed to load) use splash:har or splash:on_response.